ZX Spectrum Technical Details and Trivia

 - Spectrum + and Spectrum 128 (toastrack) keyboards and membranes are 100% interchangeable - the only difference is the Spectrum 128 keyboard has "128K" embossed on it.
 If you have a potential fault with the keyboard or membrane, you can confirm it's the keyboard/membrane assembly what temporarily swapping it out with one from another computer (either a + or 128).

 Sinclair Board RevisionsIssue 1 = 16K or 48K.
 These had 16K soldered onto the main PCB, and if it was the 48K variant, the additional 32K was on a daughterboard plugged into two sockets at the top/rear of the main PCB.
+The RF modulator on Issue 1 boards had to have their colour encoding circuitry (responsible for mixing colour information into the video signal) manually calibrated via 2 variable resistors.
 Easily identified due to light grey keys.
 All later issues had blue keys. ~ 60,000 sold.

 Issue 2 = 16K or 48K.
 32K daughterboard eliminated.
 16K models have 8 DRAM IC sockets on the main PCB to the right of the base 16K DRAM chips, and 48K models with more RAM soldered directly onto the main PCB.
+Still requires manual calibration of colour encoding circuitry.
 Introduced late 1982.
 Still some problems with the ULA but improved due to adding a transistor on top of the CPU. ~ 500,000 sold.

 Issue 3 = 48K only.
 Complete redesign.
 Production switched to Taiwan.
 Lower power ULA with self-adjusting colour to eliminate the problems with the poor background colours and difficulties with tuning on Issue 1 and 2 boards.
+RF modulator now has automatic colour encoding circuitry (no calibration needed).
 Uprated speaker to make BEEPs louder.
 Over 3,000,000 sold.

 Issue 3B = 48K only.
 Minor redesign.
 This board is most commonly found in Spectrum + units.